 Take a look at the variations (below the main recipe) for suggestions to alter the recipe to suit your specific dietary requirements.

 If you’re looking to save money across pantry items such as nuts, seeds, flours, coconut, cacao and more, I personally shop at The Wholefood Collective – great whole foods at heavily discounted prices (all home delivered), click HERE to take a look.

 - 120 ml canned coconut milk (½ cup)

 - 120 g desiccated coconut (1½ cups)

-- 2 tablespoons sweetener (rice malt syrup or maple syrup)
+- 2 tbsp rice malt syrup, honey or maple syrup

 - 1 tbsp coconut oil